treyhunner/treyhunner.github.com/source/_posts/2017-12-22-python-3-s-range-better-than-python-2-s-xrange.markdown

 Python 2's `xrange` is somewhat more limited than Python 3's `range`.
 In this article we're going to take a look at how `xrange` in Python 2 differs from `range` in Python 3.

+The inspiration for this article came from [a question I addressed][chat question] during a [Weekly Python Chat][] session I did last year on range objects.

 ## Python 2 vs Python 3: range